oashour/academic_website/content/publication/dale-2024-altermagnet/index.md

 ---
-title: Directly probing g-wave altermagnetism below and above the Fermi level
+title: Non-relativistic spin splitting above and below the Fermi level in a *g*-wave altermagnet
 authors:
 - Nicholas Dale
 - admin